 Replace only with manufacturer-approved batteries |

-Modern Narwal models, such as Freo Z10 Ultra and Freo X Plus, automatically regulate charge cycles to prevent overcharging and overheating.
+Modern Narwal models such as Freo Z10 Ultra and Freo X Plus include charging controls that help prevent overcharging and overheating.

 [cta:narwal-freo-x-plus-robot-vacuum-and-mop]